GPUOpen-Drivers/AMDVLK/README.md

 For changes to LLVM, you should submit contribution to the [LLVM trunk](https://reviews.llvm.org/).
 Commits there will be evaluated to merge into the amd-gfx-gpuopen-master branch periodically.

-For changes to XGL, LLPC, GPURT and PAL, please [create a pull request](https://help.github.com/articles/creating-a-pull-request/) against the dev branch.
+For changes to XGL, LLPC, GPURT and PAL, please [create a pull request](https://help.github.com/articles/creating-a-pull-request/) against the **dev branch**.
 After your change is reviewed and if it is accepted, it will be evaluated to merge into the master branch in a subsequent regular promotion.

 **IMPORTANT**: By creating a pull request, you agree to allow your contribution to be licensed by the project owners under the terms of the [MIT License](LICENSE.txt).